Becky's Family Child Care

 I will make my best effort to give at least two weeks notice of any vacation time that I take so that you are able to make other arrangements.
 Families are responsible for finding back- up care for their children during holidays, provider vacations and planned or unplanned closings.

-I require at least two weeks notice (written and dated please) if you plan on removing your child from my care.
+I require at least two weeks notice (Hand-written, text or e-mails are great!)) if you plan on removing your child from my care.
 Failure to notify will result in additional fees.
 You will be required to pay your child's tuition whether they are here not for those two weeks.

 I cannot save a spot while you are on maternity leave unless you pay for it so most people just go ahead and bring their child while they are home.